 A week before the conference, you'll receive handouts from the speakers delivered to your email.

-The day of the conference you'll receive a link to the live stream.
+On the day of the conference, you'll receive a link to the live stream.

 Ask any questions and leave comments throughout the seminars.
 Speakers will attempt to incorporate them during their presentations and at the end of their instructions.